ncatlab/nlab-content/pages/2/2/5/0/522/content.md

 * Kathryn Hess, _[[HessLackBundCat.pdf:file]]_ .

-The discussion there becomes more manifestly one of bundles if one regards all morphisms $C \to Set$ appearing there as being the right legs of [[anafunctor]]s.
+The discussion there becomes more manifestly one of bundles if one regards all morphisms $C \to Set$ appearing there as being the right legs of [[anafunctors]].

 There is a well-understood version of this for $n = (\infty,1)$, i.e. for [[(infinity,1)-category|(∞,1)-categories]].
 This is described at [[universal fibration of (∞,1)-categories]].